Police investigate shooting at Coliseum Inn | Local | Journal Gazette

 JAMIE DUFFY | The Journal Gazette

-A man shot inside a room at Coliseum Inn tonight was sent to a hospital with life-threatening injuries.
+A man shot inside a room at Coliseum Inn Saturday night was sent to a hospital with life-threatening injuries.

-The victim identified the shooter, and police were interviewing someone they described as a person of interest, said Fort Wayne Police Department spokeswoman Lisa Woods said at the scene on Coliseum Boulevard North.
+The victim identified the shooter Fort Wayne Police Department spokeswoman Lisa Woods said at the scene on Coliseum Boulevard North.

 Jamarcus Tucker, 38, was arrested on preliminary charges of battery with a deadly weapon, criminal recklessness and possession of a handgun without a license, according to Sgt.
 Tim Hughes, head of FWCS's Homicide Unit.